Table of contents

 Eating disorders are mental disorders, which tend to have unknown or unclear causes.
 Like most mental disorders, both genetic factors and environmental factors most likely play a role.
 Physiological and emotional problems may also contribute to the disorders.

 Adolescent and young female adults are more likely than adult males to have an eating disorder.
-There are several risk factors that may contribute to an increased risk in developing one of these conditions.
+There are several risk factors that may contribute to an increased risk of developing an eating disorder.

 Family history, including having a parent or sibling with an eating disorder, increases your chances of developing one as well.
 Other mental health issues, such as anxiety and depression, also put you at higher risk.
 Strict dieting or starvation can change the way the brain works.
 This change can lead to an eating disorder and make returning to a regular diet routine more challenging.